vinoddotcom/ecom-learn-backend/docs/CICD.md

 ### 3. Set Up OIDC Authentication

+For detailed instructions on setting up OIDC authentication with AWS, see the [OIDC Setup Guide](./OIDC_SETUP.md).

 #### 3.1 Create an Identity Provider in AWS IAM

 1. Go to AWS IAM Console